Albert Scott Crossfield: Honors

 Crossfield received the Lawrence Sperry Award (1954), Octave Chanute Award (1954), Iven C. Kincheloe Award (1960), American Rocket Society (ARS) Astronautics Award (1960), Harmon International Trophy (1961 at the White House by President John F. Kennedy), Collier Trophy (1961 at the White House by President Kennedy in 1962), John J. Montgomery Award (1962), NASA Distinguished Public Service Medal (1993), and was named Honorary Fellow by the American Institute of Aeronautics and Astronautics (AIAA) (1999).
 Crossfield is the only American to be honored in the White House for his contributions in advancing aeronautical science—or any other discipline—more than once, let alone two consecutive years.
 He has been inducted into the International Aerospace Hall of Fame (1965), National Aviation Hall of Fame (1983), the International Space Hall of Fame (1988), the Virginia Aviation Hall of Fame (1998), Aerospace Walk of Honor (1990), The Glen A. Gilbert Memorial Award (1990), the FAI Gold Air Medal (1994) and the National Air and Space Museum Trophy (2000).
 Posthumously, he has been awarded the Hoyt S. Vandenberg Award, the Paul Tissandier Diploma, the Victor A. Prather Award, and the Donald D. Engen Award.

 An elementary school was named in his honor near his last residence, in Herndon, Virginia (a community just northeast of Dulles International Airport).
 A ribbon named after him is one of the Aerospace Education Awards in the Civil Air Patrol Senior Members program.
 The terminal at the Chehalis-Centralia Airport (CLS) in Washington state bears his name.

-He was also most proud of his A. Scott Crossfield Aerospace Education Teacher of the Year Award which is awarded annually at what is known as the "Oscar Night" in aviation, the Annual Enshrinement Ceremony Weekend at the National Aviation Hall of Fame held each year at the end of July in Dayton, Ohio.
+He received the A. Scott Crossfield Aerospace Education Teacher of the Year Award, which presented at the National Aviation Hall of Fame's Annual Enshrinement Ceremony Weekend in Dayton, Ohio.

 Crossfield received an honorary doctor of science degree from the Florida Institute of Technology in 1982.